Qualli-Research-Platform/qualli-rn-sdk/README.md

 ### Setting Up Triggers

-The following triggers are _reserved for Qualli, and can't be used._
+⚠️ The following triggers are reserved for Qualli, and can't be used:
-Qualli RN SDK provides reserved triggers that your application can use:

 -   `app_user_identified`
 -   `app_user_created`